i0Ek3/blogie/README.md

 git_commit_id: xxxxxx
 ```

-### Graceful Shutdown
+### Graceful Shutdown/Restart

-In this project, we use signal to implement graceful shutdown.
+In this project, we use signal to implement graceful shutdown and restart.
 On Unix/Linux platform, you can run command `kill -l` to check the signals of your system support.
 In our project, we accept two signals:

 - syscall.SIGINT(2), also you can type Ctrl+C to interrupt the program